opticdev/optic/docs/generate-openapi.md

 **5. Update your documentation.**

 APIs change and Optic helps you keep up with those changes.
 Unlike most OpenAPI generators, you can run Optic as many times as you want.
-It will verify that your API keeps working as documented, preserve manual changes, and patch the specification when it is out-of-date.
+It will verify that your API keeps working as documented, while preserving manual changes and patching the specification when it is out-of-date.

 ```
 optic capture openapi.yml